tetzng/pez/docs/getting-started.md

 ### Notes

-- Selectors (version/branch/tag/commit) are honored on fresh installs and on `install --force`; they are not applied by `upgrade`.
+- Selectors (version/branch/tag/commit) are honored across installs and by `upgrade`.
+When no selector is set, `upgrade` updates to the latest commit on the remote default branch (remote HEAD).
-- When installing explicit targets on the CLI, duplicate destination paths are skipped with a warning.
-When installing from `pez.toml` (no targets), existing files are overwritten.
+- Duplicate destination paths are detected for both CLI targets and installs from `pez.toml`.
+Conflicting plugins are skipped with a warning to avoid overwriting existing files.